College of Arts & Sciences

 • Leave of Absence: Under unusual circumstances, a student may petition for a leave of absence.
 A petition for leave of absence is initiated by the student by submitting a Leave of Absence Request form.
 The Department/Advisory Committee Chair and College Dean must approve the petition and route it to the Graduate School.
 If the Graduate School Dean approves the petition, the registration requirement will be set aside during the period of leave.
 Leave will be granted only under conditions that require the suspension of all activities associated with pursuing the degree.
 For certain types of approved leave, such as medical, the time period for the completion of the degree will stop with the leave and begin when the student returns to the program.
 Other types of leave may not stop the time limit for the degree.
 A student should refer to the sections on Time Limits for master’s and doctoral programs.
 A leave of absence is granted for one year.
 In a case of extenuating circumstances, the leave of absence can be extended by the student’s Department/Advisory Committee Chair and the Graduate School Dean.
 A student who returns to the University after an approved leave of absence will not be required to submit an application for readmission to the Graduate School.
 An international student should visit with an Office of International Engagement advisor to find out how a leave of absence may impact the student’s stay in or re-entry into the U.S.

-• Written Comprehensive Examination: Non-Thesis degrees in COAS may require a comprehensive examination to complete the requirements of the degree.
+• Written Comprehensive Examination: Non-Thesis degrees in COAS require a comprehensive examination to complete the requirements of the degree.
 Students should check with their respective program coordinators for further information.
 This exam is taken in the last semester of coursework and is VALID FOR ONE YEAR.
 Exams will be given each long semester.
 A student who fails to pass one or more questions of the exam will be allowed one opportunity to repeat and pass the exam.
-All requirements for a master’s degree to include the comprehensive exam must be completed within a period of five years.
+All requirements for a master’s degree that include the comprehensive exam must be completed within a period of five years.

 • Oral Comprehensive Examination: For degree programs requiring an oral comprehensive examination, oral exams must be completed by mid-November or mid-April.